Cyrus L. Dunham

-Cyrus Livingston Dunham (January 16, 1817 – November 21, 1877) was an attorney, soldier, and prominent Indiana politician, serving most notably as a U.S. Representative from Indiana from 1849 to 1855.
+Cyrus Livingston Dunham (January 16, 1817 – November 21, 1877) was an attorney, soldier, and prominent Indiana politician, serving most notably as a U.S. representative from Indiana from 1849 to 1855.

 Biography

-Born in Dryden, New York in 1817, Dunham attended public schools, and eventually taught school.
+Born in Dryden, New York in 1817, Dunham attended public schools and eventually taught school.
 After earning a law degree and being admitted to the Bar, he moved to Salem, Indiana in 1841 and began practicing law.
 Dunham was elected prosecuting attorney of Washington County, Indiana in 1845 and then served as a member of the Indiana State House of Representatives for one term from 1846 to 1847.

 Dunham then successfully ran for Congress, being elected to the Thirty-first, Thirty-second, and Thirty-third Congresses (March 4, 1849 – March 3, 1855) as a Democrat.
-He served as Chairman of the Committee on Roads and Canals during the Thirty-third Congress.
-After his time in Congress, he was appointed by Governor Ashbel P. Willard as Secretary of State of Indiana, serving from 1859 to 1860.
+He served as chairman of the Committee on Roads and Canals during the Thirty-third Congress.
+After his time in Congress, he was appointed by Governor Ashbel P. Willard as Secretary of State of Indiana, serving from 1858 to 1861.

-During the American Civil War, Dunham served in the Union Army as Colonel of the 50th Indiana Infantry Regiment.
-He was commissioned on December 1, 1861, and honorably discharged on November 4, 1863.

-Dunham was again elected as a member of the Indiana State House of Representatives for another term from 1864 to 1865.
-He married Malvina B. Markwell on January 6, 1870.
-He also lived in Jeffersonville, Indiana while serving as Judge of Clark County, Indiana Criminal Court from 1871 to 1874.

-Work as an attorney

-As an attorney Cyrus Livingston Dunham defended some of the notorious Reno Gang members in Brownstown, Indiana.
-In addition, he was rumored to have shipped the skulls of two other criminals hung by vigilantes in the same town to New York City.

-From an article in The New York Times article:

-Louisville (Kentucky), Tuesday, May 27, 1862:

-Col. C.L.
-DUNHAM, of the Fiftieth Indiana, at Bowling Green, is suspected and criticised by Unionists of Warren, members of his regiment, and the Bedford (Ind.)
-Press.
-He is charged with disloyal sympathies, squinting at treason, neglecting his duty, giving up to "pleasurable indulgences," abusing and insulting his men.
-If he can exculpate himself, well.
-If not, he'll be cashiered.
+Civil War

+Having moved from Salem to Jackson County during the 1850s, Dunham organized the 50th Indiana Infantry Regiment at Seymour and was commissioned its colonel on December 1, 1861.
+His conduct soon drew criticism; a May 1862 dispatch in The New York Times reported that Unionists in his own regiment and the local press accused him of "disloyal sympathies, squinting at treason, [and] neglecting his duty," and predicted he would "be cashiered" if he could not clear himself.
+That September, five companies of the regiment were captured in the surrender of Munfordville, Kentucky.

+In September 1862, Dunham and five companies of the 50th were among the Union forces besieged at Munfordville, Kentucky, by Braxton Bragg's army.
+As the senior colonel present, Dunham superseded Colonel John T. Wilder in command of the garrison on September 14, but two days later Brigadier General Charles C. Gilbert relieved and arrested him and restored Wilder, who surrendered the surrounded post on September 17; the five companies were among some 4,000 men captured.
+A Cincinnati Gazette correspondent reported that Dunham, after his arrest, "immediately proceeded to get very drunk" and remained so until the surrender.

+In late December 1862, Dunham led a Federal brigade of about 1,500 men against Nathan Bedford Forrest's raiding cavalry in western Tennessee.
+At the Battle of Parker's Cross Roads on December 31, his outnumbered command held off Forrest for several hours; by later accounts, when Forrest demanded his surrender, Dunham refused, sending word that he "never surrender[ed]."
+Nearly surrounded, his troops were relieved by the arrival of Colonel John W. Fuller's brigade, which struck Forrest's rear and drove the Confederates from the field.

+Dunham left the regiment in 1863; his service record shows an honorable discharge on November 4, 1863, although accounts of his departure differ.

+Dunham's nephew, Horace Heffren, served as the regiment's lieutenant colonel and his second-in-command.